mxcl/Path.swift/README.md

 Path("~foo")       // => nil
 ```

-*Path.swift* has the general policty that if the desired end result preexists,
+*Path.swift* has the general policy that if the desired end result preexists,
 then it’s a noop:

 * If you try to delete a file, but the file doesn't exist, we do nothing.